-(2) Represents (i) 96,000,000 ordinary shares held by Kunlun Tech Limited, a limited liability company incorporated in Hong Kong, which is wholly owned by Beijing Kunlun Tech Co., Ltd., a company in which Yahui Zhou owns 25.9% of the equity interests and serves as chairman and chief executive officer, and (ii) 39,000,000 ordinary shares held by Keeneyes Future Holding Inc., an exempted company established in the Cayman Islands, which is wholly owned by Perfect Fortune Consultancy Limited.
-Perfect Fortune Consultancy Limited is wholly owned by a trust of which Yahui Zhou and his family members are the beneficiaries.
+(2) Represents (i) ordinary shares held by Kunlun Tech Limited, a limited liability company incorporated in Hong Kong, which is wholly owned by Beijing Kunlun Tech Co., Ltd., a company in which Yahui Zhou owns 33.56% of the equity interests and serves as chairman and chief executive officer, and (ii) ordinary shares held by Keeneyes Future Holding Inc., an exempted company established in the Cayman Islands, which is wholly owned by Yahui Zhou.

-(3) Represents 46,750,000 ordinary shares held by Qifei International Development Co.
+(3) Represents ordinary shares held by Qifei International Development Co.
 Limited, a limited liability company incorporated in Hong Kong.
 Qifei International Development Co.
 Limited, which is wholly owned by Qisi (HK) Technology Co.
 Ltd., which in turn is indirectly wholly owned by 360 Security Technology Inc., a company in which Hongyi Zhou serves as the chairman and chief executive officer.

-- (4) Represents 96,000,000 ordinary shares held by Kunlun Tech Limited, a limited liability company incorporated in Hong Kong.
-KunlunTech Limited is wholly owned by Beijing Kunlun Tech Co., Ltd., a company in which Yahui Zhou owns 25.9% of the equity interest and serves as chairman and chief executive officer.
-The registered address of Kunlun Tech Limited is Flat/Rm 1903, 19/F, Lee Garden One, 33 Hysan Avenue, Causeway Bay, Hong Kong. - (5) Represents 39,000,000 ordinary shares held by Keeneyes Future Holding Inc., an exempted company established in the Cayman Islands.
-Keeneyes Future Holding Inc. is wholly owned by Perfect Fortune Consultancy Limited.
-Perfect Fortune Consultancy Limited is wholly owned by a trust of which Yahui Zhou and his family members are the beneficiaries.
+- (4) Represents ordinary shares held by Kunlun Tech Limited, a limited liability company incorporated in Hong Kong.
+Kunlun Tech Limited is wholly owned by Beijing Kunlun Tech Co., Ltd., a company in which Yahui Zhou owns 33.56% of the equity interest and serves as chairman and chief executive officer.
+The registered address of Kunlun Tech Limited is Flat/Rm 1903, 19/F, Lee Garden One, 33 Hysan Avenue, Causeway Bay, Hong Kong. - (5) Represents ordinary shares held by Keeneyes Future Holding Inc., an exempted company established in the Cayman Islands.
+Keeneyes Future Holding Inc. is wholly owned by Yahui Zhou.
 The registered address of Keeneyes Future Holding Inc., is P.O.
-Box 2075, George Town, Grand Cayman, KY1-1105, Cayman Islands. - (6) Represents 46,750,000 ordinary shares held by Qifei International Development Co.
+Box 2075, George Town, Grand Cayman, KY1-1105, Cayman Islands. - (6) Represents ordinary shares held by Qifei International Development Co.
 Limited, a limited liability company incorporated in Hong Kong.
 Qifei International Development Co.
 Limited is wholly owned by Qisi (HK) Technology Co.
 Ltd., which in turn is indirectly wholly owned by 360 Security Technology Inc., a company in which Hongyi Zhou serves as chairman and chief executive officer.
 The registered address of Qifei International Development Co.
 Limited is Flat 402, Jardine House, 1 Connaught Place, Central, Hong Kong.

-As of the date of this prospectus, we had no ordinary share outstanding that were held by a record holder in the United States.
-None of our shareholders has informed us that it is affiliated with a registered broker-dealer or is in the business of underwriting securities.
-We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.
+As of the date of this prospectus, we had [no ordinary share]/[[•] ordinary shares outstanding that were] held by a record holder in the United States.
+[None]/[•] of our shareholders has informed us that it is affiliated with a registered broker-dealer or is in the business of underwriting securities.
+We are [not] aware of any arrangement that may, at a subsequent date, result in a change of control of our company.
 See "Description of Share Capital-History of Securities Issuances" for a description of issuances of our securities that have resulted in significant changes in ownership held by our major shareholders.
+Each selling shareholder named above acquired its shares in offerings that were exempted from registration under the Securities Act because such offerings involved either private placements or offshore sales to non-U.S. persons.